kiegroup/optaplanner-website/download/download.md

 ## Non-Final releases

-**Non-Final releases are the best way to test drive new features and API's and provide feedback before we lock down their API and behaviour with a Final release.**
+**Non-Final releases are the best way to test drive new features and API's to provide feedback before we lock down the API with a Final release.**
 We welcome that feedback on [the forum](../community/forum.html), [chat](../community/chat.html) or [the issue tracker](../code/issueTracker.html).